jrehor/kcc/README.md

 4
 ```

-Since there isn't much to write home about your k skills, let's take a look on the startup banner which packs a lot of useful information:
+There isn't much to write home about your k skills yet, so lets take a look at the startup banner.
+It packs a lot of useful information:

 | it says             | it means                      |
 | :-------------------|:------------------------------|